appcircleio/appcircle-docusaurus/docs/integrations/using-fastlane-in-the-workflows.md

 ### Deploying the Build Output

-You can use _fastlane_ to deploy the built apps to the supported third-party services supported or you can use the [Appcircle Distribute module](../distribute/create-or-select-a-distribution-profile.md) to share the app with the testers or send it to the public app stores.
+You can use _fastlane_ to deploy the built apps to the supported third-party services supported or you can use the [Appcircle Testing Distribution](../distribute/create-or-select-a-distribution-profile.md) to share the app with the testers or send it to the public app stores.